-1.1 'A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
-Children and young people who have SEND may also have a disability under the Equality Act 2010 - that is '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
-Children and young people with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
-Where a disabled child or young person requires special educational provision they will also be covered by the SEND definition.'
+- Children will not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught. - 2.3 Children and young people who have SEN may also have a disability under the Equality Act 2010 that is '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
+Long term means that it will have lasted or be likely to last for 12 months or more. - 2.4 'Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where a disabled child or young person requires special educational provision, they will also be covered by the SEN definition.'
 (Code of Practice)